Eppo-exp/eppo-docs/docs/data-management/definitions/dimension-sql.md

-# Dimension SQL
+# Entity Property SQL

-When you write an **Assignment SQL**, you can optionally include any dimensions that you want to be able to slice/dice the analysis by.
+When you write an **Assignment SQL**, you can optionally include any properties that you want to be able to slice/dice the analysis by.

 ```sql
 SELECT